Welcome to the new KidsHealth website! See what is new.

 Depending on your child's understanding, incentive charts or reward systems can also be helpful.
 You and your child can decide on a reward, and what they need to do to earn it.

-How can I introduce new foods to my child?
+How to introduce new foods to your child

 Starting with familiar foods